MC1102784 - Microsoft Teams on the web: New Private Preview for Sign in with Apple and Google for consumers may affect enterprise

 When this will happen:

-We will begin rolling out this private preview (Worldwide) in mid-August 2025 to a small number of Teams for the web users and expect to complete by mid-October 2025.
+We will begin rolling out this private preview (Worldwide) in mid-September 2025 (previously late August) to a small number of Teams for the web users and expect to complete by mid-October 2025.
 We expect to expand this feature to other Microsoft apps later in 2025.

 How this will affect your organization: